 What is Chicken Marsala

 Chicken Marsala is a traditional Italian dish that is made by coating chicken in flour, pan frying it and then making a sauce with marsala wine.
-Traditionally, it is served on it’s own.
+Traditionally, it is served on its own.
+In this recipe, we are simplifying this amazing classic dish to make it an easy weeknight dinner.

 What Makes this Chicken Marsala Easy